 In simple terms, the macros diet consists of closely managing your caloric intake by choosing foods that align with your daily macronutrient goals.
 These goals can vary significantly depending on whether you are trying to gain, lose, or maintain weight.

 While this might sound complicated, it actually becomes quite effortless once you’ve got the hang of things!
 In order to get you started on your dieting journey, we’re covering all the ins-and-outs of how to count macros.

 First, let’s discuss what macros actually are and how they fit into our diets.

 Protein plays a number of important roles within your body.
-It is used it to rebuild tissue, produce enzymes and support the healthy functioning of your immune system.
-What protein is best known for, however, is its association with the muscle building process.
+It’s used to rebuild tissue, produce enzymes and support the healthy functioning of your immune system.
+What protein is best known for, however, is its association with the muscle-building process.

 Your muscles are actually made up of tiny proteins which are in a constant state of flux.
 Physical activity, whether it’s an intense workout or a leisurely walk, causes breakdowns in muscle proteins.

 In response to the breakdown of muscle proteins, a series of signaling events is set off in your body triggering something known as muscle protein synthesis (MPS).
 In simplest terms, MPS refers to the process through which your body takes protein from your diet and uses it to repair and rebuild damaged muscle tissue.